t0mizwf26/AnalogsEnhancer/README.md

 If all 8 "dots" are connected, that's a square.

 We need to have this "**circularity error**" in mind when doing "**Dead Zone with Rescaling On**", but some games might also be doing their own adjustments.
-There might be problems when using "**Dead Zone with Rescaling On**" with those games.
+Thus, there might be problems when using "**Dead Zone with Rescaling On**" with those games.

 ## Understand & Customise Config File